mikel-egana-aranguren/BasqueCountryInstitutionsTransparentRelationsGraph/README.md

 # Basque Country Institutions Transparent Relations Graph

 RDF Knowledge Graph for Transparent relations involving Basque Country institutions.
+The aim of this project is to build a graph to integrate information about entities and individuals that might have a conflict of interest, in order to analyse such information.

+DISCLAIMER: This graph integrates only publicly available information from legitimate sources (Open Data portals, news, etc).
+Therefore the inclusion of a person or entity in this graph is not intended to suggest or imply that they have engaged in illegal or improper conduct.

 ## Data sources